abinit/abinit/doc/mkdocs-user-guide/abinit.md

 check the convergence of your calculation with respect to the supercell and system size.

-  * For an isolated molecule in a big box : increase concurrently the three dimensions of your supercell ([[acell]]), and check the convergence of your physical property.
+  * For an isolated molecule in a big box: increase concurrently the three dimensions of your supercell ([[acell]]), and check the convergence of your physical property.
-  * For a defect in a solid : your supercell must be a multiple of the primitive cell of the bulk solid, so you have less freedom.
+  * For a defect in a solid: your supercell must be a multiple of the primitive cell of the bulk solid, so you have less freedom.
 Still, be sure that your supercell is large enough for your properties of interest to be accurate at the level you want it to be.
-  * For a slab calculation : you must increase the vacuum in the cell, but also the thickness of your slab systematically...
+  * For a slab calculation: you must increase the vacuum in the cell, but also the thickness of your slab systematically...

-_If you follow the tutorial, you should go back to the tutorial window now._

 ## 8 Final remarks

 The ABINIT package is developed by the ABINIT group.
-The status of this package and the ABINIT group are explained in the file ~abinit/doc/users/context.txt and ~abinit/doc/developers/planning.txt , or some recent version of them.
+The status of this package and the ABINIT group are explained in the file ~abinit/doc/users/context.txt and ~abinit/doc/developers/planning.txt, or some recent version of them.